The Big Society Network

 Big Society on Twitter: @thebigsocietytwittet

-The Big Society Network is an independent charity that supports and develops talent, innovation and enterprise to deliver social impact.
+We are an independent charity that supports and develops talent, innovation and enterprise to deliver social impact through our programmes.

-We work with business, philanthropists, charities and social ventures to unleash social energy to help build a better, healthier society.
+We work with social entrepreneurs, social ventures, innovative charities, third sector organisations, business and government to unleash social energy to help build a better, healthier society.

-To see what we do, please navigate our projects listed the home page.
+To see what we do, please navigate our projects listed on the home page.

 If you have any questions about the ‘Big Society’ or need more information, please click here to visit the Cabinet Office’s Big Society page.

 The Network is supported by a combination of project funding, foundation funds, private donations and business investors.